couryrr/bank-holiday-api/README.md

 - Persist MySql data
 - Persist redis cache
   - Set some ttl
+  - Actually setup a user
 - Setup job for getting data
   - Wired in needs to check existing data before saving
   - Use a message queue
   - Clear cache data if fetching writes something
 - Understand SpringBootTest better
+- Look up
-- Look up Canadian Holidays
+  - Canadian Holidays
-- Look up European Holidays
+  - European Holidays
 - Store the env settings better
 - Swagger :upside_down_face:
+- GitHub Actions

 ## Lessons Learned
 - When using docker the port that the docker container uses is the actual port not the forwarded